caprover/caprover-website/docs/troubleshooting.md

 <br/>

-This section covers most frequent issues that uses may encounter.
+This section covers most frequent issues that users may encounter.

 ## Cannot connect <ip_server>:3000?
 There is a whole set of reasons for this.